China Medical Technologies: Business

-The company is a Cayman Islands corporation, incorporated in 2004, based in China that purported to develop, manufacture and market advanced in vitro diagnostic ("IVD") products using enhanced chemiluminescence ("ECLIA") technology, fluorescent in-situ hybridization ("FISH") technology, and surface plasmon resonance (“SPR”) technology to detect and monitor various diseases and disorders.
+The company is a Cayman Islands corporation, incorporated in 2004, based in China that purported to develop, manufacture and market high intensity focused ultrasound therapy systems ("Model: FEP-BY02"), advanced in vitro diagnostic ("IVD") products using enhanced chemiluminescence ("ECLIA") technology, fluorescent in-situ hybridization ("FISH") technology, and surface plasmon resonance (“SPR”) technology to detect and monitor various diseases and disorders.

 The ECLIA business purported to consist of ECLIA analyzer and reagent kits, as an IVD system based on ECLIA technology.
 The reagent kits were purported to detect various thyroid disorders, diabetes, hepatitis, Down syndrome, liver fibrosis, disorders related to reproduction and growth, and various types of tumors.

 The FISH business, which purported to consist of FISH imaging analyzer and FISH probes, purported to be a molecular diagnostic system based on FISH technology.
 FISH probes were purported to be molecular diagnostic reagents used with FISH imaging analyzer for the prenatal and postnatal diagnosis of various genetic diseases, and for the early detection and prognosis of various cancers.

 The SPR business, which purported to consist of SPR system and HPV-DNA chips, purported to be a molecular diagnostic system based on SPR technology.
 The HPV-DNA chips purported to be label-free DNA chips for the diagnosis of HPV infection and genotyping of HPV.